website logo

 Downloading Cyberduck

-As a free solution, Cyberduck gives users the freedom to run, copy, distribute, study, change and improve the software.
+As a free solution, Cyberduck gives users the freedom to run, copy, distribute, study, change, and improve the software.
 Those who wish to pay for Cyberduck will receive a registration key as a contributor.
 Becoming a contributor registers the installed application to your name, disabling donation prompts after downloading or updating.

 As noted, Cyberduck supports Windows, macOS as well as Linux.
 Users can download Cyberduck by navigating to https://cyberduck.io/download/.
 Here, you can download the given installer for both Windows and macOS.